-DC buys Fawcett Comics, but has to rename their hero “Shazam,” his catchphrase.
+DC buys Fawcett Comics, but has to rename their hero after his catchphrase, “Shazam!”

-In the DCEU we will be getting a Shazam movie, starring Zachary Levi that is said to be a much lighter film compared to some of the other hero-based films of the DC Extended Universe.
+In the DCEU (Worlds of DC) we will be getting a Shazam! movie, starring Zachary Levi that is said to be a much lighter film compared to some of the other hero-based films of the DC Extended Universe.

 Within Marvel Comics, Captain Marvel is a name that has been used by many, many characters such as a Kree secret agent, Mar-Vell, the original Captain Marvel.

 Most recently, however, is Carol Danvers, who originally called herself Ms. Marvel in 1977 after she absorbed some of Mar-Vell’s powers due to a radiation explosion, and decided to start superheroing as well.

 Ms. Marvel now is a muslim girl named Kamala Khan, who has her own story which we won’t get into now.

 Not only did she change her name to Captain Marvel in 2012 after Captain Mar-Vell died, she is now going to be the titular character of her own film.
 This film is said to be set in the ’80s, and have young Nick Fury, with both eyes.
 Will we see how he lost his eye?
 Hopefully!